Child Care Business Plan Template

 Product: in the product section you should reiterate the type of child care that you documented in your Company Analysis.
 Then, detail the specific services you will be offering.
 For example, will you over technology or exercise classes to the children?

-Price: Document the prices you will offer and how they compare to your competitors.
+Price: Document the competitive pricing strategies you will offer and how they compare to your competitors.
 Essentially in the product and price sub-sections of your marketing plan, you are presenting the menu items you offer and their prices.

 Place: Place refers to the location of your child care.
 Document your location and mention how the location will impact your success.
 For example, is your child care located next to a heavily populated office building, or gym, etc. Discuss how your location might provide a steady stream of customers.

 Promotions: the final part of your child care marketing plan is the promotions section.
 Here you will document how you will drive customers to your location(s).
-The following are some promotional methods you might consider:
+The following are some marketing efforts you might consider:

 • Flyers